aourednik/historical-basemaps/maplibreExample/README.md

 This example shows how to load `pmtiles/output/historical-basemaps.pmtiles` into MapLibre GL JS with an OpenFreeMap basemap.

 When it runs locally, it loads generated files from `../pmtiles/output/`.
-When it runs from GitHub Pages, it loads `historical-basemaps.pmtiles` and `historical-basemaps.layers.json` from the latest GitHub Release.
+When it runs from GitHub Pages, it loads committed publish files from `assets/` so the archive and manifest are served from the same origin as the page.

 ## Run it